zerovm/zerocloud/doc/Requests.md

 Issuing GET request for objects with `Content-Type: application/x-nexe` will try to run these objects as ZeroVM executables.
 STDOUT contents will be sent to the user in GET response.
-If you supply the following query string params: "args", "content_type" they will be substituted for executable argument string and response Content-Type respectively.
+If you supply the following query string params: `args`, `content_type` they will be substituted for executable argument string and response Content-Type respectively.